moveeleven-data/knightshift/schemas/README.md

 These schema files ensure:
 - Reliable, version-controlled initialization of the database
 - Easy portability across local, Docker, and cloud environments
-- Clear visibility into table structure and evolution over time

 ## Files